grpc/grpc.io/content/en/docs/guides/reflection.md

 A big contributor to gRPC's stellar performance is the use of Protobuf for serialization -- a _binary_ non-human-readable protocol.
 While this greatly speeds up an RPC, it can also make it more difficult to manually interact with a server.
-In order to send a gRPC request to a server over HTTP/2 using `curl`, you would have to:
+In order to manually send a gRPC request to a server over HTTP/2 using `curl`, you would have to:

 1. Know which RPC services the server exposed.
 2. Know the protobuf definition of the request message and all types it references.
-3. Know the protobuf definition of the response message all it types _it_ references.
+3. Know the protobuf definition of the response message all the types _it_ references.

 Then, you'd have to use that knowledge to hand-craft your request message(s) into